 Understanding what causes the fear, or when and why we feel like eating chocolate, is our job.

 Medication tries to cause life outside of us by changing what is happening inside of us.

 But this is going about things the other way round.

 Of course, if we stay unaware of what is happening to us for too long, we will end up needing to take the medicine, but it does not have to be this way.

-If we would just be willing to pay attention, be sensitive to the way we feel, and to how and when things affect us, we would be doing a greater job.
+If we would just be willing to pay attention, be sensitive to the way we feel, and to know how and when things affect us, we would be doing a better job.